tee3/homedir/README.md

 different types of Unix systems.

 To set up a new system or update an existing system for a user, run the following commands when logged in as that user.
+Note that all system packages should be installed prior to the `install` script so all support applications are properly set up.

 ```
 $ ./install